dovidkopel/agile-not-fragile/important-principles-for-technology.md

 data.
 The golden rule is data must never be transferred at all publicly unencrypted.
     2. Encryption does not always have to be using a TLS connection.
 Data may be encrypted at one end and sent over the wire without any additional encryption and be acceptable.
     3. Consult with the CTO and or CISO on best practices and specifics.
-There are many possible way to k